Rutherford Road

 - Reduced traffic congestion with two extra lanes of roadway

-- A safer commute with rehabilitated roads, upgraded traffic signals that meet Accessibility for Ontarians with Disabilities (AODA) standards and enhanced roadway illumination
+- A safer commute with rehabilitated roads, upgraded traffic signals that meet Accessibility for Ontarians with Disabilities (AODA) standards, and enhanced roadway illumination

-- A connected transportation network for commuter and leisure cyclists
+- A connected transportation network for cyclists

-- Upgraded traffic signals and enhanced roadway illumination throughout the corridor
+- Upgraded traffic signals and enhanced roadway illumination

 - Travellers will also get rehabilitated roads, ensuring a safer commute for all road users